JoshBirnbaum/distributed-methodology/README.md

 following the [academic studio](https://dl.acm.org/doi/10.1145/2732157) educational model.

-Originally desgigned for a studio containing one or more teams producing games and updated to work for one collabrative team involved with computer science and community outreach projects.
+Originally designed for a studio containing one or more teams producing games and updated to work for one collabrative team involved with computer science and community outreach projects.

 ## Contents